-An internal turnover, on the other hand, involves an employee leaving his or her job for a different job at the same company.
-The employee doesn’t leave the company for which he or she works.
-Rather, the employee stays at the same company while changing his or her job position.
-It’s still considered a turnover because the employee’s job position changes.
-With an internal turnover, you’ll have to recruit and train a replacement to fill the employee’s job position.
+An internal turnover involves an employee leaving his or her current position for a different role at the same company.
+The employee doesn’t leave the company, rather they are changing positions.
+It’s still considered turnover because the employee’s position change requires recruiting and training a replacement to fill the open position.

 The Impact of External Turnovers

 While both types of turnover can impact your operation, the impact of external turnover is more significant.
 To cultivate hard-working and productive employees is not inexpensive.
 Finding and training a replacement, followed by nurturing the full engagement of an employee is essential to becoming a highly productive member of your workforce.